How does climate change and sustainability feature in primary and intermediate school classrooms and whole-school practices?

 We asked teachers and principals a few questions about climate change and sustainability as part of the 2019 NZCER national survey of English-medium primary and intermediate schools.

-Key findings are summarised in this infographic.
+Key findings are summarised in infographics available in the downloads section.

 Findings include: